emory-courses/cs571/materials/project-proposal.md

 * Background:
  * Survey **related work** done by other researchers.
 For each work, include a brief description about the work, and how your work is distinguished from it.
  * If you have done **preliminary work**, specify what has been already done and what more will be done during this semester.

-  this is a **preliminary research** to another research, describe how it is related to the other research (e.g., this is a step-work to the CoNLL shared task).
 * Proposed Research:
  * Be specific about your **methodologies**; it must be feasible within this semester.
 If you are planning to work more after this semester, specify the extended timeline in the following section.
  * Specify the **dataset** and **evaluation methods** for experiments.
 The proposal will be considered infeasible unless this part is convincing.